Thomas-Adams/opencms-gradle-plugin/README.md

 ## Usage

-Per default `./gradlew uploadArchives` will publish to a local archive (as defined in the included `build.gradle` file).
+Per default `./gradlew uploadArchives` will publish to a local archive (as defined in the included `build.gradle` file as environment variable `MAVEN_REPO`).

 After that step, you can use the plugin in your own projects.